andreibujaki/GatelessGateSharp/README.md

 * Graphics card(s) with the AMD GCN architecture and the NVIDIA Maxwell and Pascal architectures.
 * 64-bit Windows operating system.

 Please note that this program has been tested mostly against [AMD Crimson ReLive Beta for Blockchain Workloads](http://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Crimson-ReLive-Edition-Beta-for-Blockchain-Compute-Release-Notes.aspx) (August 23).
-Other drivers may or amnodes                     Hardware monitoring/management may not be available with newe] drivers.
+Other drivers may  or may not work.
+Hardware monitoring/management may not be available with newer drivers.

 ## About the DEVFEE